-Our national red panda survey will be extensive with a number of very important goals.
-The first goal is to identify past trends and the present status and distribution of red pandas in Nepal.
-In 1997, scientist PB Yonzon estimated the total population of red pandas in Nepal to be around 314 individuals, whereas scientist Sharada Jnawali’s study in 2012 indicated the population to be somewhere between 237 and 1061 individuals.
+Our national red panda survey was very extensive with a number of very important goals.
+The first goal was to identify past trends and the present status and distribution of red pandas in Nepal.
+In 1997, scientist PB Yonzon estimated the total population of red pandas in Nepal to be around 314 individuals, whereas scientist Sharada Jnawali's study in 2012 indicated the population to be somewhere between 237 and 1061 individuals.
 These studies were inconclusive because they were primarily based on habitat suitability analysis.
-Red Panda Network’s study will provide reliable results through the use of both published and unpublished reports, land use maps of the survey areas, as well as detailed information on red pandas using state of the art GPS technology, and GIS (Geographic Information Systems) software.
+Red Panda Network's study will provide reliable results through the use of reports, land use maps of the survey areas, as well as detailed information on red pandas using state of the art GPS technology, and GIS (Geographic Information Systems) software.

 Writing and Communications Volunteer